 The choice of features can have a huge impact on your learning algorithm's performance.
-In fact, for many practical applications, choosing or engineering the right features is a critical step to making the algorithm work well
+In fact, for many practical applications, choosing or engineering the right features is a critical step to making the algorithm work well.
+In this part, let's take a look at how you can choose or engineer the most appropriate features for your learning algorithm.

 However, there's another option for how you might choose to use these features in a more effective way.
 You might notice that the area of the land can be calculated as the frontage or width times the depth.